-When oxygen reduction happens at the surface as the following half reaction, $\mathrm{O^{2-}} \rightarrow 0.5 \mathrm{O_2} + 2\mathrm{e^-}$, there is a loss of oxygen at the surface in the lattice \cite{yan2019injection}.
 Experimentally, we know that the amount of oxygen degradation significantly affects the amount of cation disorder \cite{armstrong2006demonstrating, qian2014uncovering}.
-For the oxygen release mechanism, we postulate that when oxygen is reduced in a material, the loss of two oxygens in a bulk requires the solid to accept electrons to conserve charge neutrality, which occurs through reduction of transition metals.
+For the oxygen release mechanism, we postulate that when oxygen is oxidized in a material, the loss of two oxygens in a bulk requires the solid to accept electrons to conserve charge neutrality, which occurs through oxidation of transition metals.
 One electron is required for the electrochemical reaction, and one is required for the oxidation of the nickel ion to +3 state.
 The full reaction can be written in Kroger-Vink notation as $2\mathrm{Ni_{Ni}^{\cdot}} + \mathrm{O_O^x} \rightarrow 2 \mathrm{Ni_{Ni}^x} + \mathrm{V_O^{\cdot \cdot}} + 0.5 \mathrm{O_2}$.
-Thus, the amount of oxygen degradation increases the concentration of the reduced nickel (+3) in the material by a factor of two, which heightens the possibility of cation disorder.
+Thus, the amount of oxygen degradation increases the concentration of the reduced nickel (+3) in the material, which heightens the possibility of cation disorder.
 For the dehydrogenation mechanism, we propose that dehyrogenation releases two electrons, one which is required at the electrode and the other which oxidizes the nickel ion.
 Thus, the amount of reduced nickel in the material also increases, causing a similar effect as the gas release mechanism to the cation disorder in the system.

 For the simplest model, we assume the dependence of the reactant, the reduced nickel, in the defect formation reaction is linear.
-We know that $i_{v}$ is proportional to the amount of defective oxygen formed, which is $i_{oxy}$.
-Thus we apply $i_v = 2i_{oxy}$ to the defect formation conservation equation boundary equation to obtain $-\bold{n} \cdot \bold{F}_c = i_{v} = 2 i_{oxy}$.
+We know that $i_{v}$ is proportional to the amount of oxygen loss, which is $i_{oxy}$.
+Thus we apply $i_v = i_{oxy}$ to the defect formation conservation equation boundary equation to obtain $-\mathbf{n} \cdot \mathbf{F}_c = i_{v} = i_{oxy}$.
 This simple boundary condition which includes the electrochemical surface reaction components of our degradation can be applied to the model, while keeping the focus on the bulk defects triggering phase transformations.
 The formation voltage for this reaction is roughly $E^\theta= \SI{4.4}{V}$, which also depends on the ratios of transition metals as well as the electrolyte used \cite{zheng2008effects, armstrong2006demonstrating}.
-Therefore, the overpotential driving this reaction is $\eta = E^\theta - \phi$, where $\phi$ is the potential difference between the electrolyte potential and the solid potential.
+Therefore, the overpotential driving this reaction is $e\eta = E^\theta + e\Delta \phi$.